 Looking back I can identify nine signs that showed I did not fully grasp the grace of God.
 Maybe you recognize some of these signs as well.

 1. I understood that I was saved by grace but not that I was kept by grace

-Jesus had done everything for me, what would I do for Him?
-Of course I didn’t use the word “indebted” – that would’ve alerted me to the poverty of my theology – but much of what I did was motivated by a sense of obligation.
-I thus cheapened the exceeding riches of His grace (Eph 1:7) by trying to pay Him back for His priceless gift.
-Inevitably this shifted my focus from Him and His work to me and mine.
-Instead of being impressed by what He had done, I was trying to impress Him with what I was doing.
+Jesus had done everything for me, what would I do for him?
+Of course I didn’t use the word indebted – that would’ve alerted me to the poverty of my theology – but much of what I did was motivated by a sense of obligation.
+By trying to reimburse him for his priceless gift, I cheapened the exceeding riches of his grace.
+Instead of being impressed by what he had done, I was trying to impress him with what I was doing.

 3. I motivated others using carrots and sticks